FarronF/limerick-council-meetings/meetings/2018/07/19-Municipal District of Cappamore-Kilmallock Joint Policing Sub Committee Meeting/Minutes - Municipal District of Cappamore-Kilmallock Joint Policing Sub Committee Meeting - 29th March 2018.md

 targeted patrols are being carried out across the District as part of Operation Portable which

 was a Garda operation to address the increase in burglary crimes this year.
+Because of
+---
-Because of--- 2
+2

 Operation Portable, the Gardaí had six separate individuals who were arrested and